JOSEPH M. CAMPBELL, LCDR, USN

 From the Class of 1943 anniversary book "25 years later…":

-Joe was born on 21 October 1919 in Richmond, Virzinia.
+Joe was born on 21 October 1919 in Richmond, Virginia.
 He was appointed at-large and entered the Academy on 8 July 1939.
 After he graduated he served in carrier USS RANGER which ship participated in the covering operations for the North Africans landings at Casablanca in November 1942.
 Upon completion of these operations, Joe was ordered to the commissioning detail of the carrier USS ESSEX, and served in that ship during her shaking down period in the Atlantic and in attacks on Marcus Island in the Pacific in September of 1943 and those on Japanese-held Wake Island in October.
-In November of that year the ESSEX conducted raids on Rabual and then proceeded to take part in the operations that culminated in the landings on Tarawa.
+In November of that year the ESSEX conducted raids on Rabaul and then proceeded to take part in the operations that culminated in the landings on Tarawa.
 Later in the year the ESSEX participated in the carrier strikes on Kwajalein atoll and in January-February 1944 in action against the Japanese incident to the landing operations at Kwajalein followed by the first strikes on Truk.

 The ship participated in the carrier strikes against Saipan and Guam in February 1944.
 For participation in the above engagements Joe was entitled to wear the Presidential Citation awarded to the ESSEX, the European theatre campaign medal with one bronze star and the Pacific theatre campaign medal with five bronze stars, This was followed by duty aboard the carrier USS RANGER.